mxiamxia/aws-apm-action/README.md

 #### Step 1: Set up AWS Credentials

 This action relies on the [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action to set up AWS authentication in your GitHub Actions Environment.
-We **highly recommend** using OpenID Connect (OIDC) to authenticate with AWS.
+We recommend using OpenID Connect (OIDC) to authenticate with AWS.
 OIDC allows your GitHub Actions workflows to access AWS resources using short-lived AWS credentials so you do not have to store long-term credentials in your repository.

 To use OIDC authentication, you need to first create an IAM Identity Provider that trusts GitHub's OIDC endpoint.
 This can be done in the AWS Management Console by adding a new Identity Provider with the following details:
 * **Provider Type**: OpenID Connect